 - Government grants lower the cost further

-The eVito Tourer is classed as a car under this scheme.
-To be eligible for the grant, cars must cost less than £50,000.
+The eVito Tourer is classed as a car under this scheme but is not eligible for the grant.
+To be eligible for the grant, cars must cost less than £35,000.
 This is the recommended retail price (RRP), and includes VAT and delivery fees.
-The grant will pay for 35% of the purchase price for these vehicles, up to a maximum of £3,000.
+The grant will pay for 35% of the purchase price for these vehicles, up to a maximum of £2,500.

 There is also a grant available under the Office for Low Emissions Vehicles (OLEV) Electric Vehicle Homecharge Scheme, which provides grant funding of up to 75% (capped at £350) towards the cost of installing electric vehicle charge points at domestic properties across the UK.